eigenkernel/eigenkernel/README.md

 ## Useful commandline options (output eigenvectors, check accuracy, change default output filename)
-You can see a help message for commandline options by `eigbench -h`.
+You can see a help message for commandline options by `eigenkernel_app -h`.

 - `-n <num>`  This option can be used only with 'selecting' solvers.
 Compute only &lt;num&gt; eigenpairs in ascending order of their eigenvalues.
 - `-p <num1>[-<num2>][,<num3>[-<num4>]]...`  Specify index ranges of eigenvectors to be output.
 No eigenvectors are output in default.
 Eigenvectors are output from all the MPI processes evenly.
 The maximum number of index ranges is 100.